peterpt/fuzzbunch/README.md

 - run install.bat on windows XP 32bit only or windows 7 32bit only
 - copy the shortcuts : (fuzzbunch console , fuzzbunch java , fuzzbunch config) inside c:\fuzzbunch-master\dependencies to your desktop

+- When running fuzzbunch java link , make sure you write on the logs path (D:\Logs\PROJECT_NAME)

 ** Requirements
 - User must have a d:\ hard disk drive partition